 As I mentioned in my strawberry vinegar post, a green salad topped with fresh strawberries is extraordinary, but only in the springtime when it’s strawberry season.
 Any other time of year it just doesn’t seem right to me.
-A green salad with strawberries is also very pretty.

 It was because of strawberry-topped salads that I was inspired to make a strawberry vinegar.
 I thought the layered effect of the strawberry-infused balsamic vinegar, along with the ripened strawberries would be a nice complement to greens.

 For some crunch, you can add toasted walnuts or pecans, like I did, and crumbled bleu cheese or feta for extra deliciousness.
 Today I chose feta.
 I also included avocado slices for protein, plus a few radish slices for even more color.
 But other than that, I kept the salad simple in order for the ingredients to shine.

 If you don’t have a strawberry-infused vinegar, but want to make the salad, I’d keep the dressing simple.
 No strong-flavored dressings, just oil and vinegar.
 But you have choices there as well.
 You can use a good olive oil, like I did, or even a nut oil, like hazelnut or walnut.
 These oils are not only for autumnal salads because their flavors are mild.
 Even an orange-infused oil would be good in this salad, since it’s also mild.
 Vinegar-wise, I’d use a light-flavored vinegar, like a red wine or apple cider variety.